cegea/pyVo/README.md

 This application allows you to schedule and record multiple streams defined in a streams.json file.
 It handles start and end times, reconnects if the connection is lost during recording, and saves recordings to specified output files.

+**DISCLAIMER** - I do not endorse piracy, and I'm not responsible for the use of this application.

 ## Prerequisites
 1. Install Python